 The work among the gypsy community in Odessa, Ukraine is led by Pastor Maxim Dzhum.
 Maxim, works in many gypsy villages in the Odessa region.
 There is a population of approximately 12,000 gypsy families in Odessa.
-The villages are extremely over-crowded.
+The gypsy villages are over crowded.
 In many places the houses do not have sewage or a water supply.
 Although all families have a right to attend hospital, medication has to be paid for.
 The nationals themselves have to pay.
-Sadly, the gypsy community cannot afford medication.
-They rely on herbal remedies.
+Sadly, the gypsy community generally cannot afford medication, so will rely on herbal remedies.

-The main drive and purpose of the work is to bring education to these gypsy families, also to enable them to be registered by the local government.
-This allows them access to work and make their homes more secure places without the risk of them being evicted.
+The main drive and purpose of the work is to bring education to the gypsy families, also to enable them to be registered by the local government, this will allow them access to work and make their home a more secure place without the risk of them being evicted.

 Max works in extremely poor areas where the children are sent out to beg by their parents.
 One of the main problems is that the parents are illiterate.
-They do not understand the need for education; they also make the girls stay at home to help with the house work.
+They do not always understand the need for education; they also require the girls to help with the house work.
 The living conditions are dreadful, which is not conducive for the student doing homework.
-Many of the people live in the smallest of houses.
+Many of the people live in small houses.

-The school in Berezovka is based on Christian principles, teaching the children right from wrong.
+The school in Palermo is based on Christian principles, teaching the children right from wrong.
 Sadly, many nationals think that the gypsy community will steal from them.
 Inevitably, they are immediately accused.
+In the past these accusations have probably been correct.
 With education and respect for themselves, the educators believe that their mindset will change.

 At the present time there are approximately 14 children attending day school, their ages ranging from 5-13years.
-Maxim has 2 teachers, a social worker, plus one volunteer helping in the teaching program.
+Maxim has 2 teachers and one social worker, plus one volunteer helping in the teaching program.
 The main teaching is reading, writing and arithmetic.
 The children are given a midday dinner and supplied with clothing when needed .
 Parent meetings are held which is a good step in educating the parents with the needs of their children.

-As well as giving the children regular lessons, they are invited to summer camps.
-The children really enjoy these camps; it allows them to learn much needed social skills, as well as having lots of fun.
-The summer camp educators are not able to run daily classes yet, but are working towards this.
-The number of children vary according to the families situation.
+As well as giving the children regular lessons, they are taken away on summer camps.
+The children really enjoy the camps, it allows them to learn much needed social skills, as well as having lots of fun.
+The educators are not able to run daily classes yet, but are working towards this.
+The number of students vary according to the families situation.

-As soon as the children reach a level of education and can communicate in Ukrainian, they will go to the state school, which is their right, but until this level is reached it is impossible for them to attend.
-It would result in ridicule by fellow students if their level of language was poor.
+As soon as the students reach a level of education and can communicate in Ukrainian, they will go to the state school, which is their right, but until this level is reached it is impossible for them to be there.
+It would mean ridicule by the other students if their level of language was poor.